 This metric accounts for 20% of the overall score and evaluates the Asus on how quickly it can transmit data over the 2.4 GHz. band.
-The Asus earned a 5 out of 10 for its performance — while this may seem on the low side, it actually tied for the second-highest score of the group, as shown below.
+The Asus earned a 5 out of 10 for its performance — while this may seem on the low side, it actually tied for the second-highest score of the group.

 However, it did not do quite as well in the obstructed version of the test.
 This time, there was a wall between the computer and router, with the relative performance of the Asus dropping slightly, as highlighted in the following chart.

 The Asus continued to perform quite well in the medium distance tests, again delivering a second-tier performance.
-The Asus averaged about 39 Mbits/s in the line of sight test, comparing quite favorably with the rest of the group, as shown below.
+The Asus averaged about 39 Mbits/s in the line of sight test, comparing quite favorably with the rest of the group.

 This test was done with about 35' separating the router and the computer, with a wall and solid door blocking the signal for the obstructed version of the test.
 The Asus was relatively unaffected by this, clocking in at 38 Mbits/s.

 Finally, the last test for this metric was the long-distance test.
 We separated the router and computer by about 70' with some walls obstructing the signal.
-The Asus measured in at an average of 27 Mbit/s, with the rest of the results shown below.
+The Asus measured in at an average of 27 Mbit/s.

 This test is where the Asus really shined, putting down the fastest data rate of the entire group.